pnp/powershell/documentation/Get-PnPMicrosoft365GroupMember.md

 ```

 ### -UserType
-Specify to filter on the role of the user
+Specify to filter on the type of the user like member or guest

 ```yaml
 Type: String